 An earlier, vehicle-based concept for Venue was designed by INABA, run by architect Jeffrey Inaba.
 Artist Joe Alterio also provided visual inspiration with his speculative illustration of the Venue media rig.

-Venue is a project of the Center for Art + Environment at the Nevada Museum of Art, Future Plural, and Columbia University GSAPP's Studio-X NYC.
+Venue is a project of the Center for Art + Environment at the Nevada Museum of Art and Future Plural.

 The Nevada Museum of Art was founded in 1931 by a small group of plein-air landscape painters; it has thus always understood the importance of examining how humans interact with natural, built, and virtual environments.
 Beginning in 2009, the Museum decided to dedicate its curatorial, scholarly, and research endeavors to the study of art and environments with the creation of the Center for Art + Environment, an internationally recognized research center.

 The mission of the Center for Art + Environment is threefold: To encourage the creation of artworks expressing the interaction between people and their natural, built, and virtual environments; to convene artists, scholars, and communities to document, research, and analyze such artworks; and to increase public knowledge of these creative and scholarly endeavors.

 Future Plural is an independent curatorial unit, research lab, and umbrella for creative collaboration founded and directed by Geoff Manaugh and Nicola Twilley.

 Geoff Manaugh is the author of BLDGBLOG, former senior editor of Dwell magazine, and editor-in-chief Gizmodo.